 Anyway, back to fasting…

 When you fast, digestion stops and your body basically “switches modes” from digestion mode to house cleaning mode; redirecting energy to where it is needed most.

-Imagine worker cells in your body saying “Well, no food to process today, let’s see what needs repair around here.”
+Imagine worker cells in your body saying “Well, there’s food to process today, let’s see what needs repair around here.”
 That’s essentially what happens.
-Instead of focusing energy on digestion, your body begins repairing damaged organs and tissues; breaking down and eliminate toxic deposits; and “resetting” internal processes that are functioning poorly like your metabolism, adrenals, hormones, brain chemistry, etc.
+Instead of focusing energy on digestion, your body begins repairing damaged organs and tissues; breaking down and eliminating toxic deposits; and “resetting” internal processes that may be functioning poorly like your immune system, metabolism, adrenals, hormones, brain chemistry, etc.

-Something else that happens when you fast is that you start burning stored fat for energy (ketosis), so you should experience some weight loss.
+Something else that happens when you fast.
+You start burning stored fat for energy (aka ketosis), so you should experience some weight loss.
 That’s one thing most people won’t complain about.
 And the more fat you have, the longer you can go without food.

 Expect to have low energy during a fast, not because you aren’t eating, but because your body has switched gears and is redirecting all available energy toward repairing itself.
 The less energy you consume, the more your body has to use in the healing process.

-When you begin to detox, large quantities of toxins and dead bacteria are released into your body faster than it can get them out.
-This flood of toxins is going to make you feel bad, but only temporarily.
+When you begin to detox, large quantities of toxins are released into your body faster than it can get them out.
+This flood of toxins is going to make you feel bad, along with withdrawals from junk food caffeine, sugar, salt, fat and animal protein, but only temporarily.